The Ultimate Guide To Oak Valley Ski Resort In Korea

 Oak Valley Resort prides itself on being a premium ski park for the whole family.

-3 ski lifts lead to 2 beginner, 5 intermediate, and 2 advanced courses, with the longest slope being 1.6km.
+The ski park has 3 ski lifts leading to 2 beginner, 5 intermediate, and 2 advanced courses, with the longest slope being 1.6km.

 You can check Oak Valley ski prices here.